potassco/clingo-dl/README.md

 ### Compiling

-The clingoDL system needs a C++14 conforming compiler and the clingo solver.
+The clingoDL system needs a C++14 conforming compiler and at least clingo version 5.3.
 If both are available, it can be compiled.
 First run

     make FLAGS